 - For judging purposes, no identifying reference to the author or institution may appear in the title or text of the abstract.

 - List all authors with their academic degree.
-Author names and academic degree will be printed in the bulletin AS SUBMITTED.
+Author names and academic degree will be printed in the program materials AS SUBMITTED.
 At least one author must be an EAST member or an EAST member must be identified to sponsor your abstract.
 EAST members in good standing qualify as sponsors.
 If a sponsor is needed, please list the sponsor in the Authors section.
 The sponsor agrees to review the abstract and manuscript and, by his/her sponsorship, warrants to the Annual Scientific Assembly Committee that the work is original, has been appropriately performed, and that the rules for preparation have been observed.

 - Alexander and Cox-Templeton Paper Competitions - Special rules apply to be eligible for these competitions.
 Please review them below to ensure the abstract and presenting author are eligible.
 Confirmation of eligibility for these competitions is required during the submission process.